timkicker/timkicker.github.io/source/_posts/eol.md

 ---

-For a while now, I’ve been thinking about something that doesn’t get talked about enough in open source: **what happens when your code is used for something you fundamentally disagree with?**
+For a while now, I’ve been playing with a thought experiment: **what happens when your code is used for something you fundamentally disagree with?**

-We celebrate open-source as this great force for collaboration, and in many ways, it is.
-But there’s a gap in how we think about responsibility.
-Right now, if you release software under a standard open-source license, you’re essentially saying: "Here, take this.
+Open source is great.
+It encourages collaboration, innovation, and accessibility.
+But what it doesn’t do is ask whether there should be *any* limits on how software is used.
+Right now, if you release something under a permissive license, you’re essentially saying: "Here, take this.
 Use it for whatever you want."
-And that’s fine, until you realize that "whatever you want" includes things like mass surveillance, AI-driven discrimination, child exploitation networks, or even tools used to facilitate human trafficking.
+And sometimes, that "whatever" includes mass surveillance, AI-driven discrimination, or worse.

-Some people argue that this is just the price of open-source -- once you put code out there, it’s out of your hands.
-But I started asking myself: **does it have to be?**
+Some people argue that this is just the price of open-source.
+Once you put code out there, it’s out of your hands.
+But I started wondering: **does it have to be?**

+*(Fun fact: Apparently, just asking this question is enough to get your post removed from certain open-source communities.
+The conversation must be *very* settled, right?)*

 ![](https://socialify.git.ci/timkicker/eol/image?language=1&logo=https%3A%2F%2Fraw.githubusercontent.com%2Ftimkicker%2FEOL%2Frefs%2Fheads%2Fmain%2Ffile_with_handshake.png&name=1&owner=1&stargazers=1&theme=Light)